Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Two-way classification

-Our main results in Table \ref{tab:main_results} are for 3-, 4-, and 5-way classification between the main datasets considered in this study.
-In this section, we report the classification accuracies for all possible binary combinations between the seven datasets, i.e., $\binom{7}{2}$ = 21 possible combinations.
+Our main results in Table \ref{tab:main_results} are for three-, four-, and five-way classification between the main datasets considered in this study.
+In this section, we report the classification accuracy for all possible binary combinations between the seven datasets, i.e., $\binom{7}{2}$ = 21 possible combinations.

 As before, we use the 160M model with 160M training tokens and 8192 test sequences per dataset.
 The results are in Table \ref{tab:binary_classif}.